-One on One starts in high gear with "I Want You."
+Released on April 30, 1982, One on One starts in high gear with "I Want You."
 Singer Robin Zander shows off his mighty pipes on this straightforward rocker, while "If You Want My Love" is a perfect example of Cheap Trick assimilating their influences into something all their own.
 The Beatles-tinged ballad is powerful, and "She's Tight" rides a cool Eddie Cochran-inspired riff.

-Swept up in the MTV era, Cheap Trick made videos for "If You Want My Love" and "She's Tight," both of which reached heavy rotation status.
+Swept up in the MTV era, Cheap Trick made videos for "If You Want My Love" and "She's Tight," both of which reached heavy-rotation status.
 Despite the push, neither song scored high on the singles chart.
 But the best cuts here are "Time Is Runnin'" and "Love's Got a Hold on Me," which sound like Cheap Trick cuts.

-Then the rest of the album ends up tripping over itself by the end.
+Unfortunately, the rest of the album ends up tripping over itself by the end.
 The disco-laced groove of "Saturday at Midnight" seems out of place for both the LP and band.
 "I Want Be Man" is another oddball choice with its gimmicky production.
 Guitarist Rick Nielsen concurred.
 "It's a bit disjointed," he told Kerrang! in 1982.
 "And at the end, it gets really disjointed."
 By the time the album wraps up with the generic arena rock of "Four Letter Word," there's a sense of a failed opportunity.

 Still, One on One was a good offering by a great band going through some growing pains.
-The good stuff prevails here, and for many who became fans during the MTV era, it rates high.
+The best stuff prevails here, and for many who became fans during the MTV era, it rates high.
 A modest hit, it barely grazed the Billboard Top 40 at the time.
 Perhaps Nielsen said it best in the title track: "Reputation is a fragile thing, and don't we know it."